quickburrrn/RustGeneCalculator/README.md

-# Cene calculator for the video game rust
+# Gene calculator for the video game rust
 Description is comming soon